Avaiga/taipy-doc/docs/manuals/gui/binding.md

     Expression value: <|{base_value + local_value}|>
     """)

-    local_value=0
+    local_value = 0
     ```

-    Note that the page definition uses the variable _base_value_ (in line 5) that is
+    Note that the page definition uses the variable *base_value* (in line 5), which
-    unknown to this module.
+    is unknown to this module.<br/>

-    The page also references the variable _local_value_ (line 8), which is local to
+    The page also references the variable *local_value* (line 8), defined locally in
     this module.

-    Now let's create the whole application, adding a home page, and reusing
+    Now let's create the main module of the application, adding a home page, and reusing
     the page that we just created above.
-That would be done in the file `main.py`
+That would be done in the file `main.py`,
     defining the *\_\_main\_\_* module of our application:

     ```py  linenums="1"